Fire Command Staff

 Deputy Chief Miles Allen - Community Risk Reduction & Training

-There he started as a Captain in Operations, then being promoted to Assistant Chief of Operations, and later moving to Assistant Chief of Prevention and Life Safety.
+There he started as a Captain in Operations, then was promoted to Assistant Chief of Operations, and later moved to Assistant Chief of Prevention and Life Safety.
 Miles has been a resident of Douglas County for over 20 years.
-He has been married to his wife Michelle for 20 years, where they raise their four children; Miles is an avid sports fan and enjoys family time.
+He has been married to his wife Michelle for 20 years, and they raise their four children; Miles is an avid sports fan and enjoys family time.

 Miles has a significant background in fire department leadership, military leadership, and corporate leadership.
 He is trained and knowledgeable in the various facets of Emergency Management and Fire and Emergency Services.